 The Otway and Bass Basins are considered remote locations and therefore likely to have an impact on the time taken for a suitable rig to be mobilised to the relief well location.
-This timeframe has been built into the oil pollution modelling. rig broker reports are used to monitor the rig market on a monthly basis and, if required, assist in sourcing and contracting a suitable MODU, including whether the facility has a valid Australian Safety Case.
+This timeframe has been built into the oil spill modelling.
+Rig broker reports are used to monitor the rig market on a monthly basis and, if required, assist in sourcing and contracting a suitable MODU, including whether the MODU has a valid Australian Safety Case.